-As the Group has made a loss for the year ended 30 June 2016, all options on issue are considered anti-dilutive and have not been included in the calculation of diluted earnings per share.
-These options could potentially dilute basic earnings per share in the future.
+As the Group has made a loss for the year ended 30 June 2017, all options that were on issue during the year were considered anti-dilutive and have not been included in the calculation of diluted earnings per share.

-25. SHARE-BASED PAYMENTS
+23. SHARE-BASED PAYMENTS

-Employees and Contractors Options
+(a) Employees and Contractors Options

 The Group provides benefits to employees (including directors) and contractors of the Group in the form of share-based payment transactions, whereby employees or consultants render services in exchange for options to acquire ordinary shares.
-There were no options granted under the plan still outstanding at 30 June 2016.
+There were no options granted to employees and contractors still outstanding at 30 June 2017.